-Make time to swing, regardless of the weather!
-You can set up a sensory savvy swing system indoors or out.
+Make time to swing regardless of the weather!
+You can set up a sensory swing system indoors or out.
 Swinging promotes wellness, core control, relaxation, sensory integration, vestibular orientation, and motor planning.
-People of all ages can benefit, and here's how to choose a swing for calming, exercise, work or play.
+People of all ages can benefit from swings.
+Here’s how to choose the right one for you, whether you want calming, exercise, work or play.

-SuspensionWhere are you going to suspend your swing?
-Indoors, you can suspend your swing from the ceiling with hardware, in the doorway with a swing bar or with a portable swing frame.
-Outdoors, use a frame and swings built to weather the elements.
-(Suspending a swing from a tree limb is an option if it’s been professionally inspected for sturdiness.)
+Think about where you plan to hang your swing.
+You can use hardware to hang it from the ceiling or suspend it in the doorway with a swing bar.
+Heading outside?
+Use an outdoor frame that’s built to weather the elements.
+(You can suspend a swing from a tree limb if it’s been professionally inspected for sturdiness.)

-Two PointTwo point swings allow for a forward-backward motion and linear acceleration.
-They can also encourage pumping and a great core workout.
-You can hang your swing from a doorway bar, 2 ceiling hooks, 2 point ceiling suspension system or a swing frame.
+Two-point suspension swings allow for a front-to-back motion and linear acceleration, which is great for people who are sensitive to too much movement.
+They also encourage pumping and a great core workout!
+You can hang these types of swings from a doorway bar, two ceiling hooks, a two-point ceiling suspension system, or a swing frame.

 Single point swings provide rotation, which provides much more intense input.
 The key is to make sure you have a swivel device attached to the ceiling hook or swing frame.
 Because you need at least 6 feet of clearance for a rotating swing, these types of swings cannot be hung in a doorway.